 - Develop selection criteria

 After analyzing your current state and existing workflow, work with stakeholders to develop a list of criteria for choosing a DAM solution.
 Key considerations might include:

 *Ability to scale—Where is your company today?
 What are your growth plans?
 And how many users will need to access your system as you expand?

 *Hosting options (premise-based, cloud, mix)—Different vendors offer different hosting options so check with IT to determine what works best for you.

 *Licensing options—How many people will need to access the system?
 How many will be uploading assets?

 Still have questions?
-Check out the DAM Best Practices Guide with more information to help guide you on the path to DAM success.
+Check out the DAM Best Practices Guide!
+It’s packed with more information to help guide you on the path to DAM success.